GraphQLAPI/graphql-api-for-wp/README.md

 ## Requirements

-WordPress 5.4 or above, PHP 7.2.5 or above.
+WordPress 5.4 or above, PHP 7.4+ for development, PHP 7.1+ for production.

 ## Install